 Manage Pod Resources in Kubernetes

-The Redpanda Helm chart allows you to define resource requirements for CPU, memory, and storage.
-Redpanda recommends that you determine and set these values before deploying the cluster, but you can also update the values on a running cluster.
+You can define requirements for Pod resources such as CPU, memory, and storage.
+Redpanda Data recommends that you determine and set these values before deploying the cluster, but you can also update the values on a running cluster.

 In a running Redpanda cluster, you cannot decrease the number of CPU cores.
 You can only increase the number of CPU cores.